-The recipes are tried and tested in many cases, in some they are the first attempt that turned out fantastic.
-I don’t have any preferences for specific cuisines although I tend to cook predominantly European food with an occasional nod towards the Far East.
-But I have made the Finnish festive loaf, the Moroccan lamb, the Ethiopian bread and the like.
+About these pages: the recipes are tried and tested in many cases, in some they are the first attempt that turned out fantastic.
+I don’t have any preferences for specific cuisines although I tend to cook predominantly European food with an occasional global nod – take a look at my Food World Map.

-I intensely dislike modern day faddish and delusional food trends.
+My recipes are never ‘free from’ unless incidentally.
+I don’t believe in faddish and delusional food trends.
 Vegetarianism and serious allergies aside, as Michael Pollan advises ‘Eat food, not too much, mostly plants’.
 And why should we deprive ourselves of good things in moderation?
 Life’s more worth living with bacon in it.

 Hope you enjoy what I cook and what I write.
 Feel free to comment, ask, query, rant, complain or praise.
 Especially praise.

 Leave a reply

 Hi Bern - thank you so much for a lovely comment!
 Hope you find some recipes here to try out.